 Randi Soltysiak, Accountant

 Randi began with ELM in March of 2015 and works part time as the organization's accountant.
-Randi is the coordinator of Somerville Mothers Out Front and mother to April (8) and Ari (6).
+Randi is an active leader in Mothers Out Front and mother to April (9) and Ari (6).
 She earned her BA in English from Vassar College, and her J.D. from Boston College Law School.
 Her community organizing began in Vermont as an AmeriCorps volunteer.